AB-CE/abce/doc/installation.rst

   git init
   git pull git@github.com:DavoudTaghawiNejad/abce.git

-Optional for development you can install sphinx including autodoc, which currently needs the newest version of sphinx, they system that created this documentation
+Optional for development you can install sphinx and sphinx-apidoc.  sphinx-apidoc currently needs the newest version of sphinx, they system that created this documentation

 ..
-[2] Git is a a version controll system.
+[1] Git is a a version controll system.
 It is higly recommended to use it to make you http://gitimmersion.com/ development process more efficient.